azwan-95/my_portfolio/About_Me.md

 # About Me

-Hi, I'm **Azwan**, a data analyst and researcher with experience in government projects and coordination.
-I use data to support decision-making, improve operational efficiency, and uncover actionable insights.
+Hi, Business Analyst with 4 years’ experience in data analysis, workflow automation, and process improvement across corporate, government, and start-up sectors.
+Proven track record in management reporting, requirements gathering, and SOP development to enhance efficiency and compliance.
+Skilled at leveraging data-driven insights and stakeholder coordination to support transformation initiatives and enable informed decision-making.

 ---